Ralph-1/Micro-reddit/README.md

 # ACTIVE RECORD PROJECT - Micro-reddit
-## This project is a kind of mini Reddit where users Post ideas and have discussings
+## This project is a kind of mini Reddit where users Post ideas and have discussions
 ![screenshot](./images/img.png)
 ## Built With